-This program prepares graduates to function with the knowledge, skill and attitudes needed to adapt quickly within the ever-changing healthcare environment for entry level nursing practice in a variety of health care settings.
-This program is approved by the Illinois Department of Financial and Professional Regulation and is a recognized Accreditation Commission for Education of Nurses (ACEN) nursing program.
+This program prepares graduates to function with the knowledge, skills and attitudes needed to adapt quickly within the ever-changing healthcare environment for entry-level nursing practice in a variety of health care settings.
+This program has been approved by the Illinois Department of Financial and Professional Regulation and is a recognized Accreditation Commission for Education in Nursing (ACEN) Associate Degree Nursing program since 2020.